IncQueryLabs/MD_plugin_skeleton/README.md

 ## Install UML Metamodel to Eclipse

-Viatra engine requires the UML Metamodel to be able to define queries and execute transformations.
-Hence it is necessary to install UML Metamodel to Eclipse if someone would like to use/extend the _MD_plugin_skeleton_ project.
-On this page, we propose a generic workflow to install UML Metamodel as a _p2 repository_.
+To define and compile queries in the VQL language, VIATRA requires the UML Metamodel to be installed.
+Here is a generic workflow to install UML Metamodel as a _p2 repository_.

 ### 1 Import MagicDraw's example project to Eclipse and change the target platform
  1. Start Eclipse